 2. Use an electric fan.

 “The most sensible option is to use a fan,” recommends Mary Morrell, professor of sleep and respiratory physiology at Imperial College London.
 “It will help move the air around your body and increase the chance of sweat evaporating.”
-Many parents worry that a fan will keep their baby or child awake, but children will adjust fairly quickly and won’t be disturbed.
-Try not to point it directly at your child, as this may disturb them and cause them to wake in the night or early in the morning.
+Many parents worry that a fan will keep their baby or child awake.
+But children will adjust fairly quickly and won’t be disturbed.
+Try not to point it directly at your child.
+This may disturb them and cause them to wake in the night or early in the morning.

 3. Give them a cool bath.

 The Children’s Sleep Charity advises running a cool bath for your baby before bed.
 This will help bring their temperature down.

 The NHS advises that your baby will sleep most comfortably with the room temperature between 16 and 20 degrees.
 So remember to check the temperature of the cot regularly before your little one goes to sleep.

 5. Reduce the amount of clothing your baby wears.